wisaaco/wisaaco.github.io/about.md

 This website contains bits of code that I like to keep.

-In my institutional [file](https://www.uib.es/es/personal/ABTIxNTgx/) contains complementary information about my public duties at the UIB (CV, teaching, subjects, tutorials, management positions, etc.) and also, there are links to other research channels with my activity.
+My institutional [file](https://www.uib.es/es/personal/ABTIxNTgx/) contains complementary information about my public duties at the UIB (CV, teaching, subjects, tutorials, management positions, etc.) and also, there are links to other research channels with my activity.

 #### Spanish